curtisbonham/z-prefix-crud-app/README.md

 6. You should now see the item added to your inventory in a table with the item's ID, Item Name, Quantity, Description, and a **Delete** button.

-      -- If you made a mistake and wish to edit any item field, simply double-click on the field you wish to edit.
-For example, if you input the wrong quantity simply double-click the number in the quantity column which will then allow you to make a change.
+      -- If you made a mistake and wish to edit any item field, simply **single-click** on the field you wish to edit.
+For example, if you input the wrong quantity simply **single-click** the number in the quantity column which will then allow you to make a change.
 The only field that is not editable is the item's ID field as that is hardset by the database.

       -- Once your change is made, either hit enter or click off of the field to save the changes.